 Informed Consent: Contextualised for the contemporary clinical trial

-Informed consent is a fundamental component of patient-centric care.
 It involves considered and effective physician-patient communication to ensure that clinical trial participants can make decisions in their best interest and in complete awareness of their clinical condition, central to the consenting process sits the Informed Consent Form (ICF) itself.

 In a very real way getting the structure and language of the ICF correct can make or break a trial, it signals directly to a patient how a trial sponsor regards them as an individual, hence it is not just a signature on a piece of paper.